For angels, scouts & seed funds

 No hard work for you

-I read the code and tell you why it's hot — in plain English, a few minutes a week.
+I read the engineering signal and tell you why it's hot — in plain English, a few minutes a week.

 Built by The Data Nerd